borbende/Colorectal-cancer-dataset-MIR-spectroscopy-and-WSIs-/README.md

 ## Citation

-Please cite: ""

-Until publication please cite one of the articles in the next section.
+Please cite one of the articles in the next section.

 ## Related articles
 These already published articles processed a small part of the dataset.